Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Some preliminaries on residue theory

 \subsection{Pseudomeromorphic currents}

-In \cite{AW2} we introduced the sheaf $\PM$ of {\it pseudomeromorphic currents} on a smooth manifold $X$.
+In \cite{AW2} we introduced the sheaf $\PM$ of {\it pseudomeromorphic currents} on $X$ in the case $X$ is smooth.
 The definition when $X$ is singular is identical.
 In this paper we will use the slightly extended definition introduced in \cite{AS}: We say that a current of the form

 where $s$ is a local coordinate system and $\xi$ is a smooth form with compact support, is an {\it elementary pseudomeromorphic current}.
 The sheaf $\PM$ consists of all possible (locally finite sums of) push-forwards under a sequence of maps $ X^m\to\cdots \to X^1\to X$, of elementary pseudomeromorphic currents, where $X^m$ is smooth, and each mapping is either a modification, a simple projection $\widehat X\times Y\to \widehat X$, or an open inclusion, i.e., $X^j$ is an open subset of $X^{j-1}$.